marc-jones/phd_thesis/content/03_winter/02_global.md

 This suggests that the functions of multiple copies of flowering time genes may tend to be more conserved between varieties than the rest of the genes in the genome, although further validation would be required.
 An alternative explanation is that compensatory expression of homologues occurs more frequently among floral genes.
 The observed bias towards Arabidopsis genes having more expressed genes in Tapidor is slightly exaggerated when floral genes are considered separately (Figure \ref{figure:3xx:tapvswesflor}b).
-These findings reveal that flowering time genes exhibit less variety specific expressed homologue counts in the apex, yet the bias towards Arabidopsis genes having more expressed homologues in the winter variety is slightly exaggerated.
+These findings reveal that flowering time genes exhibit less variety-specific expressed homologue counts in the apex, yet the bias towards Arabidopsis genes having more expressed homologues in the winter variety is slightly exaggerated.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/var_specific_distribution_all.pdf}